Thinking in Surfaces

 - The Page sets the baseline context (Light Mode).

 - The Card sits on the Page.
-It might be slightly lighter or darker, but it maintains the same “Polarity” (Light text on Dark, or Dark text on Light).
+It might be slightly lighter or darker, but it maintains the same Solar Time (Light text on Dark, or Dark text on Light).

-- The Spotlight (the dark box) inverts the polarity.
+- The Spotlight (the dark box) inverts the time.
 It tells its children: “I am dark.
 You must be light.”

 2. Content Adapts to Context